 1980, Deluxe Varsity is introduced.
 This version has front freewheeling FF system and positron shifting.

-1982 was the last year for this version of the Varsity.
+1982 was the last year for the Chicago made Varsity.
 The Varsity and Deluxe Varsity were offered.
 Schwinn claims it is the best-selling full-size 10-speed in America.
 The Chicago manufacturing plant also closed this year.

 Value